Witiko/doctoral-thesis/main.md

 📖{word analogy}

-In 2019, I consulted the master's thesis of @stefanik2019semantic.[^32] In the thesis, we aimed to reproduce the word analogy experiment of @lam2018word2bits and analyse the word analogy accuracies for the different categories of analogical reasoning. [@stefanik2019semantic, Section 3.1]
+In 2019, I consulted on the master's thesis of @stefanik2019semantic.[^32] In the thesis, we aimed to reproduce the word analogy experiment of @lam2018word2bits and analyse the word analogy accuracies for the different categories of analogical reasoning. [@stefanik2019semantic, Section 3.1]